Creative online fundraising ideas for growth

-After a full year of the COVID-19 pandemic, there’s no denying that life and how we go about living it has changed.
-Whether it’s socializing, school or work, many of us have had to use technology to connect.
-So, it’s only natural that online fundraising for schools has grown and innovative ways to do it have emerged.
+After a full year of the COVID-19 pandemic, there’s no denying that life and how we live it has changed.
+Whether it’s socializing, school, or work, we have had to use technology to connect.
+So, it’s only natural that online school fundraising has grown, and innovative ways have emerged.

 Let’s look at a few ideas for online fundraising.